MoonZoon/MoonZoon/docs/articles/dev_news_5.md

 MoonZoon Cloud is the serverless platform for your MoonZoon apps.
 Predictable pricing, simplicity and scalability are main goals.

 - The web administration will be written in MoonZoon.
-- The CLI part will be implemented as extra `mzoon` commands.
+- The CLI part will be implemented as extra `mzoon` (MoonZoon CLI tool) commands.
 - The default app URL will be `https://[your_app_name].mzoon.app`

 ## Current MZ Cloud state